memN0ps/redlotus-rs/README.md

 ## Usage

-The UEFI Bootkit works under one or more of the following conditions:
+A UEFI Bootkit works under one or more of the following conditions:

-a) Turn off secure boot

-b) Install your own secure boot keys and keep secure boot on

-c) Bring your vulnerable binary (BYOVB) that is not in the "deny list" to exploit a 1-day and bypass secure boot.

-d) Exploit a 0-day to bypass secure boot.
+- Secure Boot is disabled on the machine, so no vulnerabilities are required to exploit it. (**Supported by this project**).

+- Exploiting a known flaw in the UEFI firmware to disable Secure Boot in the case of an out-of-date firmware version or a product no longer supported, including the Bring Your Own Vulnerable Binary (BYOVB) technique to bring copies of vulnerable binaries to the machines to exploit a vulnerability or vulnerabilities and bypass Secure Boot on up-to-date UEFI systems (1-day/one-day).

+- Exploiting an unspecified flaw in the UEFI firmware to disable Secure Boot (0-day/zero-day vulnerability).

 ### Usage 1: Infect Windows Boot Manager `bootmgfw.efi` on Disk (Unsupported)

-Typically UEFI Bootkits infect the Windows Boot Manager `bootmgfw.efi` located in EFI partition `\EFI\Microsoft\Boot\bootmgfw.efi` or `C:\Windows\Boot\EFI\bootmgfw.efi` as shown below:
+Typically UEFI Bootkits infect the Windows Boot Manager `bootmgfw.efi` located in EFI partition `\EFI\Microsoft\Boot\bootmgfw.efi` (`C:\Windows\Boot\EFI\bootmgfw.efi`.
+Modification of the bootloader includes adding a new section called .efi to the Windows Boot Manager `bootmgfw.efi`, and changing the executable's entry point address so program flow jumps to the beginning of the added section as shown below:

-- Convert our bootkit to shellcode
+- Convert bootkit to position-independent code (PIC) or shellcode
-- Find `bootmgfw.efi` (Windows Boot Manager)
+- Find `bootmgfw.efi` (Windows Boot Manager) located in EFI partition `\EFI\Microsoft\Boot\bootmgfw.efi`
 - Add `.efi` section to `bootmgfw.efi` (Windows Boot Manager)
-- Inject/copy bootkit shellcode to the `.efi` section in `bootmgfw.efi`
+- Inject or copy bootkit shellcode to the `.efi` section in `bootmgfw.efi` (Windows Boot Manager)
-- Change entry point of the `bootmgfw.efi` (Windows Boot Manager) to `.efi` bootkit shellcode
+- Change entry point of the `bootmgfw.efi` (Windows Boot Manager) to newly added `.efi` section bootkit shellcode
 - Reboot

 ### Usage 2: Execute UEFI Bootkit via UEFI Shell (Supported)